pivotal/docs-tap/opting-out-telemetry.hbs.md

 ## <a id="turn-off"></a> Turn off telemetry collection

+To turn off telemetry collection, follow the instructions below.
+To deactivate Pendo telemetry collection, please proceed to [Enable or deactivate the Pendo telemetry for the organization](../docs-tap/opting-out-telemetry.hbs.md#enable-or-deactivate-the-pendo-telemetry-for-the-organization).

+>**Note** If you decide to opt in Pendo telemetry collection, each user shall be given the option to opt in or opt out, according to the instruction [here](../docs-tap/tap-portal-telemetry.hbs.md).

 ### Using Kubectl
 To turn off telemetry collection on your Tanzu Application Platform installation: